department-of-veterans-affairs/next-build/READMEs/quickstart.md

 # Quickstart

-This goal of this document is to be used as a reference sheet to quickstart developing the frontend of next-build.
+The goal of this document is to be used as a reference sheet to quickstart developing the frontend of next-build.
 It should be used as a reminder of common steps in the development process and redirect you to the relating documentation for more in-depth understanding.

 ## Recommended READMEs to start with